 To Medicate Or Not Medicate: That Is The Question

 I’ve struggled with anxiety over the past 17 years and the severity of my symptoms is about as consistent as the weather.
 When I was first diagnosed, I did what the doctor ordered; I tried various medications until I found something that didn’t leave me feeling like a zombie.
 In hindsight, I’m quite perturbed that health professionals don’t recommend alternative treatments, but that’s another story for another blog post.

 If you’re struggling with the decision to medicate or not, let me alleviate some of the pressure you’re likely feeling by telling you there is no right or wrong answer.
 The choice is yours and yours alone and I trust you’ll make the best choice for yourself.
 I was medicated for years until I began exploring other options.

 If you think or know you’re suffering from anxiety you should speak with a licensed therapist or physician to talk you through the best treatment for your circumstances.

 While I do believe that some symptoms of anxiety require medication, it is my personal opinion and experience that natural approaches are also effective.

 The list below includes some of my favorites:

-- Exercise – pick a form, any form, and move your body for at least 30 minutes a couple times per week.
-“According to some studies, regular exercise works just as well as medication for some people to reduce symptoms of anxiety and depression, and the effects can be long lasting.”
+- Exercise – pick a form, any form, and move your body for at least 30 minutes a couple of times per week.
+“According to some studies, regular exercise works just as well as medication for some people to reduce symptoms of anxiety and depression, and the effects can be long-lasting.”